When Is Blind SQL Injection Used?

 $sqlQuery = "SELECT * FROM Products WHERE ID = " . $_GET["id"];

 By supplying suitably crafted SQL for the ID query string parameter (which can be as simple as modifying a URL), the attacker can execute arbitrary queries, and potentially (if process privileges allow it) even administrative operations, including dropping tables.
 The usual approach to extracting data would be to append

 UNION SELECT to a valid ID value, followed by the query body.
 Apart from directly reading data using injected queries, information about the database name, version, and structure can also be revealed by internal server error messages triggered by deliberately malformed SQL code.
-Our blog post on SQL injection provides a detailed description of normal SQL injection attacks – but what exactly makes blind SQL injection different?
+Our Invicti Learn page on SQL injection and our blog post on what is SQL injection provide a detailed description of normal SQL injection attacks – but what exactly makes blind SQL injection different?

 Depending on the SQL query’s syntax, server configuration, and the application itself, many vulnerable web applications might not return any useful information following an injection.
 They might also just show a generic error page when confronted with unexpected SQL code.
 However, as long as the underlying SQL injection vulnerability exists, attackers still have several ways of exploiting it to extract information from the database.
 These attacks are called blind injections because the attack results are not directly visible, and rely on analyzing server reactions to various injected statements.
 There are two main ways to approach this: through a series of yes/no tests or by checking differences in response times.